samosa-project/specfem2d-dg/utils_new/HPC_RunOnCurie/README_HOW_TO_BATCH_EXAMPLE_ON_Curie.txt

 ###############################################################
-# HOW TO SEND AN EXAMPLE TO BATCH ON curie.                   #
+# HOW TO SEND AN EXAMPLE TO BATCH ON Curie.                   #
 ###############################################################

 1) Run: